Afghanistan: Taliban push forward amid human rights fears | DW | 10.08.2021

 The Taliban have rapidly escalated their offensive against the Afghan government, capturing more territory in northern Afghanistan.
 Refugees are fleeing fighting as the UN warns of possible war crimes.

-The Taliban pressed forward with their offensive in Afghanistan on Tuesday, taking control of the capital of the western Farah province.
+The Taliban pressed forward with their offensive in Afghanistan on Tuesday, taking control of the capitals of the western Farah province and the northern Baghlan province.

 Farah city is the seventh provincial capital to fall to the group in less than a week.
 The city lies close to the Iranian border.